 People are using AI in Chrome to help them get more done on the web — whether that’s answering questions, comparing information or clarifying concepts.
 When you write a prompt that you’ll want to use again, you can save it as a Skill directly from your chat history.
 The next time you need it, select your saved Skill in Gemini in Chrome by typing forward slash ( / ) or clicking the plus sign ( + ) button, and your Skill will run on the page you’re viewing, along with any other tabs you select.
-Google AI Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
+Google Chrome Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
 The important angle is that this touches the shift from AI as a demo to AI as real work, where speed, cost, and reliability start deciding who wins.

 What is happening now

 People are using AI in Chrome to help them get more done on the web — whether that’s answering questions, comparing information or clarifying concepts.
-Google AI Blog form the main source layer behind the core facts in this piece.
+Google Chrome Blog form the main source layer behind the core facts in this piece.
 The floor is firmer here because the story is anchored by an official source, not only by second-hand reaction.
 For people paying for AI tools, the difference only matters when it removes real steps from writing, research, meetings, coding, or operations rather than adding another feature label.

 Where the sources line up